ironsheep/Omega2-GarageDoors-MQTT2HA-Daemon/README.md

 ## Installation

-On a OpenWrt just a few steps are needed to get the daemon working.
+On OpenWrt just a few steps are needed to get the daemon working.

 To begin installation we need to find the latest released version of this script.
 Visit our [releases page](https://github.com/ironsheep/Omega2-GarageDoors-MQTT2HA-Daemon/releases) to find the latest release.
 Copy the Link Address of the file you want to use for install (.zip or .tar.gz file)